tomviner/blog.pytest.org/content/posts/2016/pytest-development-sprint.md

 * [Personalkollen](https://personalkollen.se/)
 * [FanDuel](https://www.fanduel.com/)

-Participants travelled from around Europe and the UK, the US, Brazil and Australia.
+Participants travelled from around Europe and the UK, the US, Brazil, Australia and China.

 Work started or finished included the following.